whuysmans/vuewp/README.md

 # vuewp
-Wordpress Twentyseventeen theme with VueJS and GraphQL.
+Wordpress Twentyseventeen theme with Vue (VueJS) and GraphQL.
 Still in progress.
 You can find a demo here: [http://prutstuin.be](http://prutstuin.be).

 ### Install
 + git clone vuewp